Guides

 How do you validate an email address in Python?

-There are many ways to validate an email address in Python.
+There are many ways to validate an email address in Python, which is a crucial step before you send email with Python.
 One method is to use a regular expression to match the email syntax.
 This is not recommended as finding a single pattern that captures all valid emails is challenging.
 Next, you could use a Python library like email-validator or py3-validate-email.
 Finally, you could use a third-party API that specifically handles email validation.

 Elizabeth (Lizzie) Shipton